 - Contributions subsequent to the measurement date for pensions and OPEB are always a deferred outflow; this will be applied to the net pension or OPEB liability in the next fiscal year. - Differences between expected and actual experience for economic/demographic factors in the measurement of the total pension or OPEB liability.
 This difference will be recognized in pension or OPEB expense over the expected average remaining service life of all employees provided with benefits in the plan and may be reported as a deferred inflow or outflow as appropriate. - Difference between projected and actual earnings on pension and OPEB plan investments.
 This difference will be recognized in pension or OPEB expense over a closed five year period and may be reported as a deferred outflow or inflow as appropriate. - Changes of assumptions.
-This difference will be recognized in pension or OPEB expense over a closed five year period and may be reported as a deferred outflow or inflow as appropriate. - Unavailable revenue occurs only under the modified accrual basis of accounting and is reported only in the governmental fund balance sheet.
+This difference will be recognized in pension or OPEB expense over a closed five year period and may be reported as a deferred outflow or inflow as appropriate. - Changes in proportionate share that will be recognized in OPEB expense over the average expected remaining service lives of all employees provided with benefits.
+This may be reported as a deferred outflow or a deferred inflow as appropriate. - Unavailable revenue occurs only under the modified accrual basis of accounting and is reported only in the governmental fund balance sheet.
 The governmental fund reports unavailable revenue from property taxes and other receivables not collected within 45 days of year end.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available. - Property taxes intended for future periods, recognized in both the government wide and fund statements as a deferred inflow of resources.